[[caption-width-right:350:This isn't the last time, either...]]

 *** It turns FromBadToWorse when adult Goku sees Vegeta transform into a Ōzaru and makes the connection about what happened to his grandfather.
 He realizes that [[spoiler: [[MyGodWhatHaveIDone HE was the Great Ape that accidentally killed Grandpa Gohan]], and says that if he loses the fight and dies, that he'll personally apologize to him in the afterlife]].

 * The murder of Bora by Taopaipai.
 This was the first (onscreen) death of the entire series.
-Watching Upa run to this dead father while crying, and Goku charging at Taopaipai fits this trope.
+Watching Upa run to this dead father while crying, and Goku charging at Taopaipai is the first major tragedy of DragonBall.

 * Muten Roshi's failure to re-seal Piccolo Daimao leading to his eventual death.